Bhagya Vastu | Premium Astrology & Vastu Consultation

 Reality: Vastu Principles Work with Any Style

-Vastu is about spatial organization, energy flow, and directional optimization—not architectural style.
+Vastu is about spatial organisation, energy flow, and directional optimisation—not architectural style.
 These principles can be applied to ultra-modern, minimalist, industrial, or any contemporary style through intelligent zoning and material selection.

 Key Takeaways: Modern Vastu Integration